South Africa

 Seekoraal plants in Southern Africa

-Seekoraal is the Afrikaans term for the Salicornia natalensis plant, which used to belong to the Sacocornia taxonomic genus before being reclassified under the Salicornia genus in 2017.
-Salicornia plants are succulent, halophytic (salt-tolerant) flowering plants that are part of…
+Seekoraal is the Afrikaans term for the Salicornia natalensis plant, which belonged to the Sacocornia taxonomic genus before being reclassified under the Salicornia genus in 2017.
+Salicornia plants are succulent, halophytic (salt-tolerant) flowering plants in the Amaranthaceae family.
+They thrive…

 Sourplum fruits for food and oil

 Sourplums, which belong to the Olacacea family, comprise two species: the Blue Sourplum (Ximenia americana) and the Great Sourplum (Ximenia caffra).
-Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries around the world, as shown on…
+Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries worldwide, as shown on the map….

 Weaver ants got interesting traits

 Weaver ants of the genus Oecophylla consist of two different species.
 One species is Oecophylla longinoda, which occurs in equatorial, tropical African regions.
-The other species is Oecophylla smaragdina, which is distributed in tropical Asia and Australia.
-Both of them…
+The other species is Oecophylla smaragdina, distributed in tropical Asia and Australia.
+Both of them are also…

 Chacma Baboons – a dangerous nuisance

-Baboons are one of the largest-sized monkeys worldwide.
+Baboons are one of the largest-sized Old-World monkeys.
 Due to hybridization, their taxonomy is contested and overlapping.
 In Africa there are six species of baboons, and in Southern Africa lives one species, which is Chacma baboons (Papio ursinus).
 Chacma baboons…

 Ghost Mantises are impressive insects

-Ghost praying mantises (Phyllocrania paradoxa) fit perfectly into our new homepage section called ‘Wonders of Nature’, due to their unique appearance and behavior.
-They are a species of praying mantis and four characteristics make them special.
+Ghost praying mantises (Phyllocrania paradoxa) fit perfectly into our new homepage section called ‘Wonders of Nature’ due to their unique appearance and behavior.
+They are a species of praying mantis, and four characteristics make them unique.
 These are an impressive…

-Zulu knobkerries at a museum in Hluhluwe
+Knobkerries at a Museum in Hluhluwe

 Koppie Foam Grasshoppers